Syed-Abdullah123/React-Native-Projects/README.md

 - **UI Design**: Focuses on creating an intuitive and engaging user interface.
 - **Functionality**: Implements practical features as per assignment requirements.

+### Chat-App
+A basic user interface for a chat app, contains:

+- **Splash Screen**: Provides a brief loading screen with the app logo.
+- **Welcome Screen**: Greets the user with a welcome message.
+- **Chat Users Screen**: Displays a list of users that can be clicked to initiate a chat.
+- **Chat Screen**: Allows users to send and receive messages.

 ## Screenshots

 ### BakingApp